Please note: Herbert Houze was named Curator Emeritus in 2016; he passed away in 2019.

 Many of Houze’s books and monographs have become essential references in the field of firearms, and contributed to his stature as a noted firearms scholar.
 Eldredge concludes, “We look forward to seeking his advice and counsel on firearms scholarship in the future.”

 Houze’s most recent books include Samuel Colt: Arms Art & Invention (Yale University Press, 2006), Arming the West (Andrew Mowbray, Inc., 2007), and Colt Factory Engravers of the Nineteenth Century (Mowbray, 2012).
 His latest, Nicolas Noel Boutet: The Manufacture & Distribution of Armes de Luxe during the First French Republic 1794 – 1804, is scheduled for publication this fall.
-For more information on the Cody Firearms Museum, visit centerofthewest.org/explore/firearms.
+For more information on the Cody Firearms Museum, visit centerofthewest.org/our-museums/firearms.